ryanpram/bean-leaf-lesions-classification/README.md

 * tensorflow==2.9.1

 ## Model Creation
 In this project, we employ the Convolutional Neural Network (CNN) architecture, specifically Xception.
-Xception is a deep convolutional neural network architecture that utilizes Depthwise Separable Convolutions[reference](https://maelfabien.github.io/deeplearning/xception/).
+Xception is a deep convolutional neural network architecture that utilizes Depthwise Separable Convolutions ([reference](https://maelfabien.github.io/deeplearning/xception/)).
 Additionally, we apply transfer learning techniques using pre-trained weights from 'imagenet'.

 ## Evaluation Metric
 Since the used dataset in this project are balance, so we use accuracy as our evaluation metric.
 The formula is showed below: